Mastering Project Task Management With SharePoint

 Find and Update Tasks

-Once you have assigned and planned your tasks, your team members and colleagues need a simple way to find and updating their work.
+Once you have assigned and planned your tasks, your team members and colleagues need a simple way to find and update their work.

 On the project Quick Launch, team members can access their My Work Reports where they will find project tasks that have been assigned to them.